studiographene/SGSchemaSync/README.md

     *   If `true`, a client file (e.g., `[tagName].sgClient.ts`) is generated for each tag, using a built-in default requester.
 This provides ready-to-use functions and hooks.
     *   If `false`, only factory functions are generated, and you provide your own requester implementation.
 *   `defaultClientFileSuffix: string`: (Default: `'sgClient.ts'`) Suffix for the auto-generated client file when `useDefaultRequester` is true.
 Example: `products.sgClient.ts`.
+*   `formatWithPrettier: boolean`: (Default: `true`) Whether to format the generated output files using Prettier.
+Can be overridden by the `--prettier` / `--no-prettier` CLI flags.
+*   `prettierConfigPath: string | undefined`: (Default: `undefined`) Path to a custom Prettier configuration file.
+If not set, Prettier will attempt to find a configuration file as per its standard discovery mechanism (e.g., `.prettierrc` in the project).
+Can be overridden by the `--prettier-config-path` CLI flag.
 *   *(Other fields like `generateFunctions`, `generateHooks`, `baseDir` also exist).*

 **Example `sg-schema-sync.config.js`:**